Vixeliz/bevy_vinox_pixel/README.md

 A crate for pixel art games in bevy.

 The goal of this crate is to provide tools commonly needed in pixel art games in an easy to use crate.
-Here is a list of features and planned features:
+Here is a list of features(Indicated by being crossed out) and planned features:
 * ~Cameras~ _I need to cleanup the texture version a little bit though_
 * Runtime Pixelated Sprites(such as 3d objects or procedural generated assets)
 * Pixel ui system for games that need it.